catalystcommunity/terraform-oci-infra/README.md

-# terraform-aws-platform
+# terraform-oci-platform

-This repo contains a terraform implementation of all AWS cloud resources required for operating Kubernetes.
+This repo contains a terraform implementation of all Oracle Cloud resources required for a barebones Kubernetes cluster ready for the Catalyst Platform Services

 # For Linkerd CA creation